International Undergraduate Admission

-- TOEFL (Test of English as a Foreign Language): North Central requires an official TOEFL score of at least 68 (Internet-based test) or 520 (paper-based test) for freshmen and 79 (Internet-based test) or 550 (paper-based test) for transfer students with 60 or more credits.
-(Our code: 1555)
+- TOEFL (Test of English as a Foreign Language): North Central requires an official TOEFL score of at least 79 (Internet-based test) or 550 (paper-based test).
+(Our institution code: 1555)

 - Transfer Students: Students applying for transfer from a U.S. college or university who have completed two English composition courses with a grade of C or better are considered to have met the English proficiency requirement.

-Please Note: Students who meet all other requirements for admission but do not yet have the required level of English proficiency may be considered for conditional admission and enroll in North Central's English Language Institute.
+CONDITIONAL ADMISSION OPTION: Students who meet all other requirements for admission but do not have the required level of English proficiency may be considered for conditional admission and enroll in North Central's English Language Institute.
 Simply indicate when you complete your undergraduate application that you would like to be considered for conditional admission and submit a $100 English Language Institute application fee using the Credit Card Payment Authorization Form.

 4. A personal essay (1-2 pages) describing your degree and career plans and how North Central can help you achieve them.
 This can be mailed with your application or emailed to Megan Otermat.
 (Be sure to include your complete name and the term for which you are applying.)

 5. One letter of recommendation from a teacher or instructor.

 Once your application is complete, we can review your file and let you know your admission status and scholarship eligibility within approximately two weeks.